5 Common Mistakes Made During DIY Artificial Grass Installation

 Prioritize the groundwork when installing the turf.
 Remember that the type of base material that you apply also determines how even your base will be.
 Professional turf grass installers recommend crushed drain rocks that are between ¼” and ¾”.
 The coarseness of the decorative rocks Las Vegas will also determine the drainage amount in your new yard.

 The people living in areas with heavy rain should select a coarser material to protect their lawns from drainage issues.
 They should also avoid rounded rocks because they will barely stay still when you try to compact them.
+Read more about tips on choose the best artificial grass here.

 5. Failing to Secure the Seams and Edges Sufficiently